drakkan/sftpgo/docs/howto/getting-started.md

 Now, click `Users`, on the left menu, select a user and click the `Edit` icon, to update the user and associate the virtual folders.

-Virtual folders must be referenced using their unique name and you can expose them on a configurable virtual path.
+Virtual folders must be referenced using their unique name and you can map them on a configurable virtual path.
 Take a look at the following screenshot.

 ![Virtual Folders](./img/virtual-folders.png)

-We exposed the folder named `localfolder` on the path `/vdirlocal` (this must be an absolute UNIX path on Windows too) and the folder named `minio` on the path `/vdirminio`.
+We mapped the folder named `localfolder` on the path `/vdirlocal` (this must be an absolute UNIX path on Windows too) and the folder named `minio` on the path `/vdirminio`.
 For `localfolder` the quota usage is included within the user quota, while for the `minio` folder we defined separate quota limits: at most 2 files and at most 100MB, whichever is reached first.

 The folder `minio` can be shared with other users and we can define different quota limits on a per-user basis.
 The folder `localfolder` is considered private since we have included its quota limits within those of the user, if we share them with other users we will break quota calculation.